| Package name | Weekly Downloads | Version | License | Updated |

 This is useful to allow return types such as Promises and functions.
 Needed for

-compatibility with federation: true
+compatibility with federation: true when

 customResolveInfo